Chemaclass/chemaclass.com/content/books/oeur/en/08-2015-octubre.md

 Nothing is eternal, especially when it is nothing more than a fruit of our illusion, like our dreams or hopes, as well as longings in our desires.

 From an early age, I wanted to know a truth that could not be denied or dismantled.
 Fed up with so much talk...
-Now I simply smile in my happiness for having found one of the most beautiful truths.
+Now, I simply smile with my happiness for having found one of the most beautiful truths.

 I plan to enjoy this absolute truth: the non-existence of the eternal.
 Just as I plan to enjoy everything that exists because there is nothing more pleasant than learning to enjoy everything, as well as nothing.